rust-lang/rfcs/text/0000-extern-existential-type.md

 Likewise, imagine that everything that uses an `pub extern existential type` gets an extra parameter, and then when the `impl pub extern existential type` is defined, we go back and eliminate that parameter by substituting the actual definition.
 Only then can we generate code.
-This is why from the root crate of compilation (the binary, static library, or other such "final" component), the dependency closure must contain an `impl existential type` for every `pub extern existential type` that's actually used.
+This is why from the root crate of compilation (the binary, static library, or other such "final" component), the dependency closure must contain an `extern existential type` for every `pub extern existential type` that's actually used.

 # Reference-level explanation
 [reference-level-explanation]: #reference-level-explanation